43 Father's Day Trivia Questions [With Answers]

 Answer: 18%.
 Up from 11% in 1989, an almost-doubling over 34 years.

-People guess 5-10% because the public image of stay-at-home parenting is mostly mom.
+5-10% is the standard guess, since the public image of stay-at-home parenting skews heavily toward mom.
 Pew’s 2023 review put dads at 18% of stay-at-home parents.
 Of those dads, 34% cite illness or disability.
-Only 23% cite childcare as their main reason.
+Just 23% name childcare as their main reason.

 36. By roughly how much did fathers’ average childcare time grow from 1965 to 2016?
 (Hard)